AdamVictory/wholebeans/TESTING.md

 ![Lighthouse Screenshot for Desktop](docs/testing%20/lighthouse1.png)

 It did not perform as well for mobile.
-However this is to do with django, bootstrap, cloudinary and font awesome.,
+However this is to do with django, bootstrap, cloudinary and font awesome.

 ![Lighthouse Screenshot for Mobile](docs/testing%20/lighthouse2.png)